 A homeowner in Arkansas weighs the benefits of mineral wool batts and sprayed polyurethane foam — but a third option may be the winner

-Jim Wright's house in western Arkansas has a post-and-pier foundation that elevates floor framing about 40 inches off the ground.
+Jim Wright's house in western Arkansas has a pier foundation that elevates floor framing about 40 inches off the ground.
 Unlike a house with a basement, crawl space, or slab foundation, there is no enclosure at the bottom of the house, so the floor is more or less like another exterior wall.

 How, Wright wonders, should this be insulated?

 "I am considering two methods of insulation," he writes in a Q&A post at GreenBuildingAdvisor.
 "The first method is 7.25-inch-thick Roxul batts (R-30) that are covered with 7/16-inch OSB sheets.
 The second method is 1.5-inch (R-10) of sprayed closed-cell foam."

 Not counting his labor to install the mineral wool batts, the cost of either of those options is about $2,000.
 Because of its thickness, the Roxul would have three times the insulating value of the foam.
 But it would be harder to install because the 2x8 batts are installed on 19.2-inch centers and all of the batts would have to be cut to fit.

 "A big advantage of the closed-cell foam is that I would not be doing any of the labor," Wright adds.
 "Also, it appears that the foam would seal better against air infiltration.
 The only apparent disadvantage of the foam is the lesser R-value.
 However, I'm not sure that I really need more than R-10 in the floor."